OSC/ood-documentation/source/customizations.rst

 In addition to enabling or disabling ping pongs, there are other settings you may wish to change.

-All of these configurations are environment variables to be place in ``/etc/ood/config/apps/shell/env``.
+All of these configurations are environment variables are to be placed in ``/etc/ood/config/apps/shell/env``.

 Setting ``OOD_SHELL_PING_PONG`` to anything will enable ping pongs.
 Removing it or